miguelvaladas/Deppomon/README.md

 Our fighting style was inspired in Pokemon (hence the name "Deppomon") and the player may choose between 3 versions of Johnny Depp.

-There is room for improvement in our code, however it was a great first experience (it was the first time I collaborated with this many people in a "big" project) since the deadline was very strict and we barely knew our team members and yet we managed to create a game we are proud of.
+There is room for improvement in our code, however it was a great first experience since the deadline was very strict and we barely knew our team members and yet we managed to create a game we are proud of.

 Our tech stack consisted of <b>Java</b> and the <b>SimpleGraphics Library</b>.